SomeWeekendReading/someweekendreading.github.io/_posts/2025-02-11-cybertruck-vs-pinto.md

 lawsuits, including wrongful death lawsuits.
 Ford had to be compelled legally, kicking and screaming all the way, into making the Pinto at least somewhat safer.

-If you thing the cost of a wrongful death lawsuit is an accounting problem, you have committed a serious [_category error_](https://en.wikipedia.org/wiki/Category_mistake).
+If you think the cost of a wrongful death lawsuit is an accounting problem, you have committed a serious [_category error_](https://en.wikipedia.org/wiki/Category_mistake).
 This is not about accounting, or even about money.
 It is a _moral_ calculation, which you have failed due to a sociopathic devotion to money.